-The School of Education's Assessment System is founded on five missions and their outcomes: William Carey University (WCU) Expanded Statement of Mission, School of Education's Conceptual Framework (CF) and Outcomes, School of Education's Education Goals (EG), Interstate Teacher Assessment and Support Consortium (InTASC).
+The School of Education's Assessment System is founded on five missions and their outcomes: William Carey University (WCU) Expanded Statement of Mission, School of Education's Conceptual Framework (CF) and Outcomes, School of Education's Education Goals (EG), Interstate Teacher Assessment and Support Consortium (InTASC) Standards, and Learned Society (SPA) Standards.
 All course objectives and key assessments are aligned to these five missions and their outcomes.

-Mission Outcome William Carey University WCU 1- Provide academic programs to promote student learning.
-Expanded Statement of Mission WCU 2-Promote Christian development and social responsibility.
-WCU 3-Strengthen ties with Baptist churches, associations, and conventions.
+to these five missions and their or Mission Outcome William Carey University WCU 1- Provide academic programs to promote student learning.
+Expanded Statement of WCU 2-Promote Christian development and social responsibility.
+Mission WCU 3-Strengthen ties with Baptist churches, associations, and conventions.
 WCU 4-Provide an environment that supports student learning.
 WCU 5-Strengthen organizational and operational effectiveness.
 WCU 6-Strengthen financial resources.
-School of Education Conceptual CF-Confident, Caring, and Reflective Professional Educators Framework and Outcomes CF 1-An innovative thinker CF 2-An effective communicator CF 3-An advocate for diverse learners CF 4-An integrator of technology CF 5-A life-long learner CF 6-A steward of the profession

-School of Education Goals EG 1-Apply current research and technology related to the teaching-learning-assessment process.
+School of Education CF-Confident, Caring, and Reflective Professional Educators Conceptual Framework and CF 1-An innovative thinker Outcomes CF 2-An effective communicator CF 3-An advocate for diverse learners CF 4-An integrator of technology CF 5-A life-long learner CF 6-A steward of the profession School of Education Goals EG 1-Apply current research and technology related to the teaching-learning- assessment process.
 EG 2-Respond sensitively to individual differences and diversity.
 EG 3-Understand and anticipate the needs of a global society.
 EG 4-Plan and implement learning experiences that support the highest level of student potential.
 EG 5-Continue to reflect, refine, and revise professional practices.
 EG 6-Collaborate with others to promote learning.
-Interstate Teacher Assessment 1-Learner Development and Support Consortium 2-Learner Differences (InTASC) Standards 3-Learning Environment 4-Content Knowledge 5-Application of Content 6-Assessment 7-Planning for Instruction 8-Instructional Strategies 9-Professional Learning and Ethical Practice 10-Leadership and Collaboration National Organizations CAEP K-6 Elementary Teacher Preparation Standards; Professional dispositions All WCU candidates will do the following: 1.
-Protect confidential information concerning students and/or colleagues unless the law requires disclosure.
-2. Demonstrate maturity and sound judgment in all interactions with peers, university and P-12 personnel, and parents.
+Interstate Teacher 1-Learner Development Assessment and Support 2-Learner Differences Consortium (InTASC) 3-Learning Environment Standards 4-Content Knowledge Otandards 5-Application of Content 6-Assessment 7-Planning for Instruction 8-Instructional Strategies 9-Professional Learning and Ethical Practice 10-Leadership and Collaboration Loorned Societies (SDA) Association of Childhood Education International (ACEI) Learned Societies (SPA) Council for Exceptional Children (CEC) Educational Leadership Constituency Council (ELCC) National Association for Sport and Physical Education (NASPE) National Association for the Gifted Child (NAGC) National Council for Social Studies (NCSS) National Council for Teachers of English (NCTE) National Council for Teachers of Mathematics (NCTM) Duefeesienel die seelden National Science Teachers Association (NSTA) Professional dispositions All WCU candidates will do the following: 1.
+Protect confidential information concerning students and/or colleagues unless the Protect confidential information concerning students and/or colleagues unless the law requires disclosure.
+Demonstrate maturity and sound judgment in all interactions with peers, university and P-12 personnel, and parents.
 3. Follow all university and P-12 school policies including but not limited to policies for alcohol, drug, tobacco, and social media use.
 4. Exemplify honesty and integrity (honesty, tact, and fairness) with all stakeholders during his/her time in the program.
-5. Accept constructive criticism in a positive manner.
-6. Provide fair and equitable opportunities for all P-12 students in a non-discriminatory manner.
-7. Maintain a professional relationship with all students both inside and outside professional settings.